dovecot/documentation/source/configuration_manual/authentication/password_databases_passdb.rst

 Dovecot splits all authentication lookups into two categories:

+* passdb lookup and
-* passdb and userdb lookup
+* userdb lookup

-passdb lookup most importantly authenticate the user.
+passdb lookup most importantly authenticates the user.
 They also provide any other pre-login information needed for users, such as:

  * Which server user is proxied to.
  * If user should be allowed to log in at all (temporarily or permanently).

 ============================   ===================   =================
-Passdb lookups are done by:      Dovecot Director     Dovecot Backend
+Passdb lookups are done by:      Dovecot Proxy        Dovecot Backend
 ============================   ===================   =================
 IMAP & POP3 logins                   Yes                  Yes
 LMTP mail delivery                   Yes                  Yes